Renault Rolls Out Year-End Offers On The Kwid

 Below offer is applicable to non-AMT variants

-- Renault is offering free accessories worth up to Rs 10,000 along with an interest rate of 7.99 per cent when bought with a loan from Renault Finance and Loan
+- Renault is offering free accessories worth up to Rs 10,000 along with an interest rate of 7.99 per cent when bought from Renault Finance

 Below offer is applicable to all the AMT variants except the Climber AMT

-- Free accessories worth up to Rs 15,000 along with an interest rate of 7.99 per cent when bought with a loan from Renault Finance and Loan
+- Free accessories worth up to Rs 15,000 along with an interest rate of 7.99 per cent when bought from Renault Finance

 You don’t wanna miss this: Renault Kwid Vs Rivals – Hits & Misses